Lazar Ranđelović

-Lazar Ranđelović (Лазар Ранђеловић; born 5 August 1997) is a Serbian professional footballer who plays as a winger for Russian Premier League club Ural Yekaterinburg.
+Lazar Ranđelović (Лазар Ранђеловић; born 5 August 1997) is a Serbian professional footballer who plays as a winger for Serbian SuperLiga club Vojvodina.

 Club career

 Early career

 Born in Leskovac, Ranđelović came through the youth categories of the local club Sloga Leskovac.
 In summer 2015, he moved to the Serbian League East side Jedintvo Bošnjace.
 Playing with the club he appeared scored a single goal on 21 match in the during the 2015–16 campaign.
 Next he joined Radan Lebane, where he played for the rest of 2016, making 15 appearances with 4 goals.

 Radnički Niš

 After passing trial in early 2017, Ranđelović signed his first four-year professional contract with the Radnički Niš, and shortly after he was loaned to Car Konstantin until the end of the 2016–17 season.
 Returning from loan, Ranđelović passed the summer pre-season with Radnički after which he was also licensed for the competitive matches.
 He made his professional debut in the opening fixture of the 2017–18 Serbian SuperLiga campaign, replacing Marko Mrkić in the 73rd minute of the away game against Red Star Belgrade.

 He then moved on loan to the Serbian First League club Dinamo Vranje, where he scored 9 goals on 26 matches and contributed to their promotion to the top tier.